Fsoft-AIC/RoPADet/README.md

 # Personalization for Robust Voice Pathology Detection Systems in Sound Waves

->Artificial intelligence (AI) based voice pathology detection is promising for non-invasive screening and early intervention in healthcare.
-Nevertheless, AI systems are susceptible covariate shifts in deployment as sound waves have diverse profiles in terms of background noises and human artifacts; moreover, biases in the data and methodological choices can strongly affect the performance in the real-world scenario.
-Therefore, there is an emerging need for a robust and reliable detection system overcoming these challenges for efficient, cost-effective, and worldwide health monitoring solutions.
-In this study, we present a novel end-to-end neural model based on Transformers and 1-D temporal convolution neural networks (CNN).
-The proposed model operates on a fine-grained scale of spectrum representation of sound to effectively extract features from sound data by utilizing the potent capabilities of neural architectures.
->
->Furthermore, we propose a novel personalization strategy to build a profile for each patient or user that first learns user-specific and task-agnostic features, which may pose be harmful as noises for performing the final task, through a contrastive pre-training stage, and then later combine with a feature extractor to perform the downstream tasks.
-The profiling method does not only improve the overall classification performance but also shines in the setting of covariate shifts that happen between different source and target datasets.
-Our experimental results on multiple respiratory illnesses classification tasks with real-world datasets show a large margin compared to previous state-of-the-art methods, with up to 2.5\% improvement in AUC score in the scenario of covariate shift with personalization.
+>Automatic voice pathology detection is promising for non-invasive screening and early intervention using sound signals.
+Nevertheless, existing methods are susceptible to covariate shifts due to background noises, human voice variations, and data selection biases leading to severe performance degradation in real-world scenarios.
+Hence, we propose a non-invasive framework that contrastively learns personalization from sound waves as a pre-train and predicts  latent-spaced profile features through semi-supervised learning.
+It allows all subjects from various distributions (e.g., regionality, gender, age) to benefit from personalized predictions for robust voice pathology in a privacy-fulfilled manner.
+We extensively evaluate the framework on four real-world respiratory illnesses datasets, including Coswara, COUGHVID, ICBHI, and our private dataset - ASound, under multiple covariate shift settings (i.e., cross-dataset), improving up to 4.12% in overall performance.

 ## About this implementation